yphil-dev/Emulsion/README.md

 ![Emulators management](https://yphil.gitlab.io/images/emulsion-emulators-n64.png?cache=x)

-Up-to-date on Linux emulators and the way they work ; Smart, [DWIM](https://en.wikipedia.org/wiki/DWIM) & and hassle-free.
+Emulsion is up-to-date on Linux emulators and the way they work (extensions + arguments) ; Smart, [DWIM](https://en.wikipedia.org/wiki/DWIM) & and hassle-free.

+> ⚠️ **Note**: Automatic emulator installation / selection is currently only available on Linux.
+On Windows and macOS, emulators must be installed manually.
+No biggie, the result is the same anyway: setup and forget.

+### Other OSes

+For Windows, we're thinking of implementing something like [Scoop](https://scoop.sh/), when we find the time.
+Again, it's not a big deal: Install youe emulator, select it with the "Browse" button, save (optionally tweak the arguments) and you are done.

 ## Game Metadata & Cover Art